vain/slinp/README.md

   -- in theory, you could ditch showpdf and use Xpdf instead.
 Users can also re-implement whole components if they don't like mine.
-* Some components (such as showpdf) may turn out to be universal components that can be used outside of ppres.
+* Some components (such as showpdf) may turn out to be universal components that can be used outside of slinp.
 * Intelligent window managers can take care of arranging all the windows.
 This is a lot more flexible than the old layout (which was fixed) and saves a lot of code.

 Downsides?

-* ppres no longer arranges the windows for you.
-Well, it could do so, but I don't intend to implement that as a part of ppres.
+* slinp no longer arranges the windows for you.
+Well, it could do so, but I don't intend to implement that as a part of slinp.
 It's your window manager's job now.
 See the directory `layout_example` for some examples (`wmctrl`, a layout for the Awesome WM and an exemplary patch for dwm -- those are just examples, though, and not maintained).
-* It may get harder for other users to work with ppres.
+* It may get harder for other users to work with slinp.
 A comparison:
-  The old pdfpres was Firefox, the new ppres is uzbl.
+  The old pdfpres was Firefox, the new slinp is uzbl.
 Something like that.

-To sum it up once more: Occasional users will hate ppres, powerusers will like it (at least more than pdfpres).
+To sum it up once more: Occasional users will hate slinp, powerusers will like it (at least more than pdfpres).